-12.4.2 Definition of Immediate Family
+12.4.1.2 Definition of Immediate Family

-Members of immediate family as used here are mother, father, mother-in-law, father-in-law, grandmother, grandfather, grandchild, spouse, registered domestic partner, son, son-in-law, daughter, daughter-in-law, brother, brother-in-law, sister, sister-in-law, step-child, step-parent, or parent, child (including loss of pregnancy), or sibling of a registered domestic, or any person living in the immediate household of the unit worker.
+Members of immediate family as used here are parent, parent-in-law, grandparent, grandchild, spouse, registered domestic partner, child, childin-law, sibling, sibling-in-law, step-child, step-parent, sibling of a registered domestic partner, or any person living in the immediate household of the unit worker or the worker's designated person as outlined in California Government Code section 12945.2.
+The worker shall be limited to designating one person per twelve (12) month period.
+Where applicable, these terms have the same meaning as they are used in Government Code sections 12945.7.